leojellimann/Basketball-shots-game-bot/README.md

 By automating these basketball throws, I discovered a lot of new methods used in Python, in particular regarding detection of objects, shapes and colors, which you can see in the code.

 I finally haven't won the challenge, but it was exciting trying to make bucket automatically without even moving my mouse :)

+(I won't add any picture/videos of the website in case of cheat accusing, even if I haven't used it to cheat as I didn't win)